Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring

 Contour plots of standard and daemonic (HD and PD) ergotropies in the $(\bar{\lambda},\kappa)$--plane are shown in Fig. \ref{fig:3}.
 In both HD and PD, we observe a clear enhancement of the daemonic ergotropy compared to the unconditional one.
 Notably, the daemonic ergotropy can also be higher than the ergotropy of the ideal, dissipationless case.
 In order to quantify such enhancement, we compute the ratio between the daemonic ergotropy $\overline{\mathcal{E}}$ and the ergotropy of the unconditional state without dissipation $\mathcal{E}_0$ (see Fig. \ref{fig:4}).
 This comparison reveals that, over a wide region of parameter space, the presence of dissipation combined with continuous measurements leads to an increase in ergotropy compared to the ideal case without dissipation, for both the HD and PD schemes.
 The increase occurs in the superradiant region, where strong correlations are established between the cavity and the TLS.
 These correlations, which greatly limit work extraction, are reduced by monitoring the environment and, consequently, ergotropy increases.
-As shown in the End Matter, the enhancement of $\overline{\mathcal{E}}$ over $\mathcal{E}_0$ persists when varying the number $N$ of TLSs, and can be further increased by appropriately choosing the quadrature measured in the HD.
+As shown in the End Matter, the enhancement of $\overline{\mathcal{E}}$ over $\mathcal{E}_0$ persists when varying the number $N$ of TLSs and remains robust also in the presence of TLS--cavity detuning and inefficient detection.

 \sect{Conclusions} We have shown that continuous measurements can increase the extractable work for open quantum batteries by mitigating the detrimental effects of quantum correlations between the battery and the charger and dissipation.
 We demonstrated that the information extracted from the environment can be effectively exploited to recover the ergotropy lost in dissipative settings and, in certain regimes, even surpass the noiseless value.
 This general mechanism has been illustrated in two models of growing complexity: a minimal cavity--mediated spin--spin quantum battery and the Dicke quantum battery.